-An RLT is set up while an individual is still living and of clear mind.
+An RLT is set up while an individual is still living and of a clear mind.
 They can be set up at any time, but tend to be more common among older individuals trying to plan out their estate.
-To set up an RLT you will need a grantor (the owner of the estate and sometimes referred to as a “settlor” in New Mexico) and a trustee (this can also be the owner, but is often another individual).
+To set up an RLT you will need a grantor (the owner of the estate is sometimes referred to as a “settlor” in New Mexico) and a trustee (this can also be the owner, but is often another individual).

 This trustee is hired to manage and administer the estate while the grantor is still living, and to disperse the assets to the beneficiaries according to the agreement after the grantor has died.

-Throughout this process, the grantor remains in control over the estate and at any time can revoke the trust (hence the name, “revokable”).
-The trustee will legally be on the title for the grantor’s assets, but the stipulations of the trust ensure the grantor still has full power and they will still collect on any profits or payouts the assets might generate.
+Throughout this process, the grantor remains in control over the estate and at any time can revoke the trust (hence the name, “revocable”).
+The trustee will legally be on the title for the grantor’s assets, but the stipulations of the trust ensure the grantor still has full power and will still collect on any profits or payouts the assets might generate.

 By moving your assets into a trust, it means you will avoid the process of probate.
 Probate is when a deceased person’s will is read by the courts and assets are allocated to named beneficiaries.
 Though this process sounds similar to a trust, probate is often a lengthy, expensive affair.
 Trusts can accomplish the same thing in a shorter time period usually without involving the courts.

-You can put most assets into an RLT, though each type will require a different transfer process, and each state may vary in their criteria.
+You can put most assets into an RLT, though each type will require a different transfer process, and each state may vary in its criteria.
 Below are some but not all assets you can put into your RLT.